Kentico/kentico-amp/README.md

 *	Set a CSS stylesheet for every AMP page separately (Pages -> Edit -> Properties -> AMP Filter -> uncheck "Use default stylesheet" and select the desired stylesheet)

 *	If none of the previous options is set, the AMP Filter will use the regular CSS stylesheet assigned to the page (either the site's default stylesheet or the page-specifc one).
-This option is not recommended as the stylesheet could be bigger than 50kB (e.g. if it contains styles for the whole website).
+This option is not recommended, as the stylesheet could be bigger than 50kB (e.g., if it contains styles for the whole website).

 ### Further customization of AMP pages
-The AMP standard offers a lot of components or tags which do not have an ordinary HTML equivalent, therefore they can't be automatically injected or replaced in the page's source code.
+The AMP standard offers a lot of components or tags which do not have an ordinary HTML equivalent, and therefore, they can't be automatically injected or replaced in the page's source code.

-The the macro `{% AmpFilter.IsAmpPage() %}` can be used to find out whether the AMP Filter is enabled and active on the current page.
-This is useful for showing and hidings different parts of a web page.
+You can use the `{% AmpFilter.IsAmpPage() %}` macro to find out whether the AMP Filter is enabled and active on the current page.
+This is useful for showing and hiding different parts of a web page.
 To do that, use the macro as a visibility condition of a web part.

 #### Advanced components
-Some advanced components such as social media embed, advertisement, analytics, video, audio require a [script to be included](https://www.ampproject.org/docs/reference/components) in the head element.
+Some advanced components, such as social media embed, advertisement, analytics, video or audio require a [script to be included](https://www.ampproject.org/docs/reference/components) in the head element.
 To do that, use the Head HTML Code web part.

 ## How the AMP Filter works

 For pages that have the AMP Filter enabled:

-* If the page is accessed from a non-AMP domain
+* If the page is accessed from a non-AMP domain:
   * AMP Filter will insert an `amphtml` link to the head tag of the page (this allows discovery of AMP-enabled pages)

-* If the page is accessed from an AMP domain, the AMP Filter
+* If the page is accessed from an AMP domain, the AMP Filter:
   * Removes restricted elements, attributes and their values
-  * Replaces regular tags by their AMP HTML equivalents (these 5 tags: img, video, audio, iframe, form)
+  * Replaces regular tags with their AMP HTML equivalents (these 5 tags: img, video, audio, iframe, form)
   * Inserts compulsory AMP markup required by the AMP standard (such as the AMP runtime script, boilerplate code…)
   * Injects a stylesheet as described above

 ### Transformation of HTML to AMP HTML
 This transformation is done via the HtmlAgilityPack library.
 It creates a DOM structure and the AMP Filter removes and replaces the elements according to the [AMP HTML specification](https://www.ampproject.org/docs/reference/spec).

-Some advanced replacements (which were not possible to implement using the HtmlAgilityPack) are done by regular expressions .
+Some advanced replacements (which were not possible to implement using the HtmlAgilityPack) are done by regular expressions.

 ### Cascading style sheets
 The AMP Filter does not transform cascading stylesheets in any way.
-The developer must ensure the stylesheet complies with the [AMP HTML specification - stylesheet restrictions](https://www.ampproject.org/docs/reference/spec#stylesheets).
+The developer must ensure that the stylesheet complies with [AMP HTML specification - stylesheet restrictions](https://www.ampproject.org/docs/reference/spec#stylesheets).

 ### Global settings